Light Hearted

 Light Hearted ep 326 – Portsmouth Harbor Light, NH

-Portsmouth Harbor Light Station, near the mouth of the Piscataqua River in the town of New Castle, New Hampshire, is one of the most picturesque and historic lighthouses in New England.
+Portsmouth Harbor Light, near the mouth of the Piscataqua River in the town of New Castle, New Hampshire, is one of the most picturesque and historic lighthouses in New England.
 The original wooden lighthouse on the site (1771) was the first lighthouse north of Boston.
 The present (1878) cast-iron lighthouse stands on the grounds of Coast Guard Station Portsmouth Harbor, neighboring historic Fort Constitution.

 Portsmouth Harbor Light, NH.
 Photo by Jeremy D’Entremont.